jgnewman/cns-lib/README.md

 # cns-lib

-Library functions for the Cream &amp; Sugar language
+Library functions for the Cream & Sugar language